 - Fill out an Event Checklist, included in this packet.
-This will ensure that your installation will be listed on the CalArts calendar. - Consider if you would like to plan to have an opening reception for your installation and if so include relevant information in the event checklist. - Safety concerns need to be approved by the Institute Safety Coordinator before your installation date.
-This could include hanging objects in the space, the use of liquids, fabrics, fire hazards, etc. Contact Jason Palmer, the Risk Management Administrator at jpalmer@calarts.edu.
+This will ensure that your installation will be listed on the CalArts calendar.
+This should be done as soon as possible. - Consider if you would like to plan to have an opening reception for your installation and if so include relevant information in the event checklist. - Safety concerns need to be approved by the Institute Safety Coordinator before your installation date.
+This could include liquids, fabrics, fire hazards, etc. Contact Jason Palmer, the Risk Management Administrator at ithomas@calarts.edu.